mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 The docker container and the required dependencies were installed by following the instructions from the repository provided by Quanser at https://github.com/quanser/ACC-Competition-2025/blob/main/Software_Guides/ACC%20Software%20Setup%20Instructions.md

 After that, navigate to the directory path of ACC_Development/Development/ros2/src in the window of files.
-In there, ensure that you're currently in the directory in which you can only see the 'qcar2_interfaces' and 'qcar2_nodes' packages.
-Afterwards, create a new folder by entering the command 'ros2 pkg create --build-type ament_cmake mycar' in a terminal.
-This will automatically create an empty 'src' and an empty 'include' subdirectory.
-In addition, the command will automatically create a CMAKE.txt file and a package.xml file.
-You can compare those files to the ones that the team has uploaded, if necessary.
-Navigate to the 'src' subdirectory of the newly created 'mycar' folder by entering 'cd src'.
-Once there, copy and paste the 'setup.py' and the 'uottawa_qcar2_code.py' python scripts.
-The files are already executable.
-But to be on safe side, you may enter 'chmod +x setup.py' and 'chmod +x uottawa_qcar2_code.py' to allow user permissions.
 Please open up three terminals and enter the following commands.

 - **First Terminal**